lanrat/SpiderWho/README.md

 TotalT: The total number of working and active proxies.
 This number may change as proxies provided go up or down.
 LPS: Lookups per second.
 How many queries have been performed each second.
 Time: The total running time of the program.

+### Advanced Settings
+Advanced settings can be changed in config.py.
+config.py contains default values that can be overridden  by command arguments.

 ## TODO
 1. Adaptive query back-off